xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 The value of the `ActorNr` will be 1 and the actor will auto join the room without firing [PathJoin](#join) webhooks.

-If an actor tries to join or rejoin a room that was previously created but removed from Photon Cloud, the `Type` will be set to `Load`.
+If an actor tries to join or rejoin a room that was previously created but removed from the server's memory, the `Type` will be set to `Load`.

 The web server should return the serialized `State` of the same room.